ekazanov/BaseApp/README.md

 #### Exit messages ####

 Every worker process the exit message.
-When the worker receives the exit message it exits.
+When the worker receives the exit message, it exits.
 The exit messages are sent to workers by the Main.exit() method.
-So if you call the Main.exit() method it sends the exit messages to workers.
-After that it wait while all workers exit.
+So if you call the Main.exit() method, it sends the exit messages to workers.
+After that it wait, while all workers exit.

 ### Message routing ###